Aljgutier/fastapi_docker/README.md

 # Intro to Docker

-The previously mentioned also provides an excellent overview of Docker [Intro to FastAPI and Docker](https://medium.com/@alidu143/containerizing-fastapi-app-with-docker-a-comprehensive-guide-416521b2457c).
+The previously mentioned reference also provides an excellent overview of Docker [Intro to FastAPI and Docker](https://medium.com/@alidu143/containerizing-fastapi-app-with-docker-a-comprehensive-guide-416521b2457c).

 - **Docker Daemon**: The Docker Daemon is a background service that runs on the host machine and manages the lifecycle of containers.
 It listens to the Docker API requests and handles container operations such as starting, stopping, and monitoring containers.
 - **Containerd**: Containerd is a lightweight container runtime that manages the low-level container operations, including image handling, container execution, and storage.